DeboraSerra/Trybe-exerc-cios/Module_fundamentals/Block1/Days3-&-4_Unix-&-Bash/Day1-3_exercises-resolutions/README.md

 React
 SQL

-14. Mostre na tela as 5 primeiras skills do arquivo _skills.txt_.
+14. Show on the screen the first 5 skill in the file _skills.txt_.

-15. Mostre na tela as 4 últimas skills do arquivo _skills.txt_.
+15. Show on the screen the last 4 skills in the file _skills.txt_.

-16. Apague todos os arquivos que terminem em _.txt_.
+16. Erase all the files that end in _.txt_

-#### Parte II - Manipulação & Busca
+#### Part II - Manipulation & search

-1. Na pasta _unix_tests_, baixe um arquivo com os nomes de todos os países do mundo utilizando o comando `curl`:
+1. In _unix-tests_ directory, download a file with the name of all the countries in the world using the curl command below:

 `curl -o countries.txt "https://gist.githubusercontent.com/kalinchernev/486393efcca01623b18d/raw/daa24c9fea66afb7d68f8d69f0c4b8eeb9406e83/countries"`

-2. Mostre todo o conteúdo do arquivo _countries.txt_ na tela.
+2. Show all the content in the file _countries.txt_ on screen.

-3. Mostre o conteúdo de _countries.txt_, página por página, até encontrar a Zambia.
+3. Show the content in the _countries.txt_ file, page by page, until you finz Zambia.

-4. Mostre novamente o conteúdo de _countries.txt_ página por página, mas agora utilize um comando para buscar por Zambia.
+4. Show again the content in _countries.txt_ page by page, but now use the command to search for Zambia.

-5. Busque por Brazil no _countries.txt_.
+5. Search for Brazil in _countries.txt_.

-6. Busque novamente por brazil, mas agora utilizando o _lower case_.
+6. Search again for brazil, but now using _lower case_.

-7. Para os próximos exercícios, crie um novo arquivo chamado _phrases.txt_ e adicione algumas frases à sua escolha.
-Não precisa criar o arquivo pelo terminal.
+7. To the next exercises, create a new file called _phrases.txt_ and add a few phrases inside (no need to do this from the terminal).

-8. Busque pelas frases que não contenham a palavra fox.
+8. Search through the phrases that doesn't contain the word fox.

-9. Conte o número de palavras do arquivo _phrases.txt_.
+9. Count the number of words in the file _phrases.txt_.

-10. Conte o número de linhas do arquivo _phrases.txt_.
+10. Count the number of lines in the file _prases.txt_.

-11. Crie os arquivos _empty.tbt_ e _empty.pdf_.
+11. Create the files _empty.tbt_ and _empty.pdf_.

-12. Liste todos os arquivos do diretório _unix_tests_.
+12. List all _unix-tests_ contents.

-13. Liste todos os arquivos que terminem com _.txt_.
+13. List all the files that end with _.txt_

-14. Liste todos os arquivos que terminem com _.tbt ou .txt_.
+14. List all the files that end with _.txt_ or _.txt_.

-15. Acesse o manual do comando `ls`.
+15. Access the `ls` command manual.